ncatlab/nlab-content/pages/6/5/4/0/20456/content.md

 Prismatic cohomology has also been used in [Bhatt20](#Bhatt20) to prove that modulo a prime power the absolute integral closure of an excellent Noetherian domain is Cohen-Macaulay.
 The proof also uses a p-adic version of the [[Riemann-Hilbert correspondence]] being developed in yet-unpublished work of [[Bhargav Bhatt]] and [[Jacob Lurie]].

 Prismatic cohomology has also been used to construct a version of [[syntomic cohomology]], which describes the graded pieces of a "motivic" filtration on p-adic etale K-theory.
 This is analogous to the filtration on [[topological K-theory]] whose graded pieces are described by the shifted singular cohomology complex, and is also analogous to the filtration on [[algebraic K-theory]] by [[motivic cohomology]].
+This is used by Antieau, Krause and Nikolaus in [AKN22](#AKN22) to determine the K-groups of $\mathbb{Z}/p^{n}$.

 ## Historical Precursors